tfpf/colour-visualiser/README.md

 # colour-visualiser
-Describe the composition of a colour various various colour models and also display the colour.
+Describe the composition of a various colour models and also display the colour.